-My daughter’s very first visit was back when she was 2-years-old and I am happy that although she sometimes gets a little nervous she’s quite comfortable with visiting the dentist.
-Now that we’re 3 + years into pediatric dental visits, I feel like I am informed enough to share a few tips to help you prepare your kids for their dental appointments.
-My son’s first appointment is right around the corner and these are the ways that I will be preparing him for the dentist:
+My older daughter’s very first dentist visit was back when she was 2-years-old, and I am happy that although she sometimes gets a little nervous, she’s quite comfortable with visiting the dentist.
+Now that we’re a few years into pediatric dental visits, I feel like I have enough experience to share a few tips to help you prepare your kids for their dental appointments.
+Here are a few ways to prepare your child for a dental visit.

 1. Let them know what to expect.

 My daughter loves surprises, but I know that a surprise trip to the dentist doesn’t fall in the happy surprises category.
 So, I make sure to let her know about her upcoming visits and what to expect.
 I always keep the information as positive as possible, highlighting the benefits.
-Before her very first visit, I let her know that a dentist is someone who makes sure our teeth is healthy and removes gross plaque.
-I knew that there was a possibility of discomfort especially when the dental hygienist cleaned her teeth but I made sure to focus on just the positive.
-Now that she’s had a few tooth fairy visits, before her last visit, I let her know that the dentist will probably check out all her new teeth and how they are growing.
+Before her very first visit, I let her know that a dentist is someone who makes sure our teeth are healthy and removes gross plaque.
+I knew that there was a possibility of discomfort, especially when the dental hygienist cleaned her teeth, but I made sure to focus on just the positive.

 2. Prepare dental insurance documents prior to visiting.